Swayamvaram (1972 film): Critical response

+A reviewer from The Indian Express wrote, "Adoor Gopalakrishnan's Swayamvaram is a brilliant study of a run-away couple's trials and tribulations in making both ends meet.
+And quite naturally, one finds the stamp of the documentary in the film.
+The black and white photography is excellent, so is the music.”
+Filmfare wrote, "In Swayamvaram, Adoor Gopalakrishnan manages that rare feat investing the visuals with such eloquence that language of the spoken word hardly remains a barrier."
+A critic from the Hindustan Times termed it a "Chekovian film" and wrote, " Life's minor details are carefully studied, discretely and meaningfully portrayed."
+A critic of The Economic Times wrote, "The Kerala that Adoor Gopalakrishnan (who has both written the story and directed the film) shows is quite ruthlessly shorn of all the picturesque cliches that one is accustomed to associate with it.
+Another quality of the film which in the Indian context is remarkable is the handling of humor.
+In Swayamvaram, the humor is entirely natural."
+Link wrote, "The accent is solely on visuals.
+And these visuals are rarely interfered with, by verbosity.The extreme economy of words dramatises the picturisation of commonplace events."

 Although most of the reviews were positive, some film experts were critical about the film.
 Amaresh Datta, in his book The Encyclopaedia of Indian Literature, criticised the film for "following the neo-realistic style" and showcasing "same old love story without any freshness added".
 Poet and journalist C. P. Surendran called the film "disturbing" in one of his articles, criticising Gopalakrishnan and his films.
 Shyam Benegal, a film director and a well-known admirer of Gopalakrishnan's films, also mentioned that he was not particularly pleased with Swayamvaram.
-Some critics have pointed out its resemblance to Ritwik Ghatak's Subarnarekha (1965).
-Gopalakrishnan agreed on influences of Ghatak and Satyajit Ray but pointed that Swayamvarams treatment is different from Ghatak's Subarnarekha as Swayamvaram is more about the trip.

 Despite the overwhelming critical acclaim the film received, the film was largely ignored in Kerala, which Gopalakrishnan referred to as "more of a question of insensitivity rather than personal enmity."
 However, some noted critics like Moorkoth Kunhappa and T. M. P. Nedungadi praised the movie, with Nedungadi writing a response titled "Swayamvaram over, what next in Malayalam cinema?"